Roeegg2/roeegg2.github.io/_posts/nes-internals/2024-04-06-ppu-background.md

 sta $2005
 ```

-That is probably one of more complicated aspects of the PPU which might take some time to fully understand, so don't get fustraited :)
+That is probably one of most complicated aspects of the PPU, and a crucial one so make sure you

-## The End

-I hope this writeup helped you and gave you this mental image of how the PPU works at the basic level.
-From here I think It'll be much easier to dwell deeper into the PPUs functioning.
-I recommend reading the NESdev wiki.
-It contains pretty much everything you need to know about the NES, both as a game programmer and as an emudev.
+understand it well.